rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 include::{snippets}/create-contact/http-response.adoc[]
 ```
-As you see I included some snippets which were generated in the previous steps.
+As you see, I included some snippets, which were generated in the previous steps.

 Now you can start docs generation with the `gradle`:
 ```bash